Special Circumstances & Appeals

 Taking a Leave of Absence

-Notify the Financial Aid Office in writing about your leave of absence, or send the Financial Aid Office a copy of your Leave of Absence form.
+In FAST (under ‘Unknown/Unlisted’), upload a letter notifying the Financial Aid Office about your leave of absence, or simply upload a copy of your Leave of Absence Form.
 Specify the reason for the leave of absence as well as its expected duration.

 Returning from a Leave of Absence

 Your scholarship will be on hold for the approved duration of your leave of absence.
-To reinstate your scholarship, you must submit a written request before you return to USC.
+Before you return to USC, please upload in FAST (under ‘Unknown/Unlisted’) a written request to reinstate your scholarship.

 NOTE: All USC Merit Scholarships are limited to a total of eight semesters of eligibility (10 semesters for students in the five-year architecture program).